ikepaul/gabo-frontend/README.md

+# GABO

+## Current Features

+-You can see all your cards
+-You can pick up a card from the deck
+-You can choose to swap (by left-clicking on one of your cards) or just place it down.
+-You can flip an opponents card (by right-clicking on it) if the card in the middle is of the same value.
+-A successful flip means you can give that opponent one of your cards (by left-clicking on the card you wish to give)

+## Missing Features
+-Hidden cards
+-Being able to look at a select few of your own cards at the beginning of the game.
+-Card abilities
+-Choosing how many cards you wish to play with.
+-Punishment cards for an incorrect flip.
+-Lobby where players can click to play the game -Multiple games taking part at the same time.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.